The Delta Sweete: Recording

 The earliest recording on the album, "Penduli Pendulum", was recorded on July 16, 1967, during one of Gentry's first sessions at Capitol Studios after being signed to Capitol Records.
 "Okolona River Bottom Band" and "Courtyard" were recorded on October 5.
 "Big Boss Man" and "Parchman Farm" were recorded on November 4, with "Big Boss Man" being overdubbed on December 13.
 The most productive session for the album took place on November 11, yielding "Sermon", "Reunion", "Refractions", "Mornin' Glory", and "Jesse 'Lisabeth".
 The last three titles would be overdubbed on December 7.
 The final two tracks recorded for the album were "Louisiana Man" and "Tobacco Road" on December 12.

 Title and artwork

-The Sweete in the album's title is a play on words, referring to both Gentry's southern-belle good looks (a pretty girl in the South might be called a "sweete") and the album's suite structure.
+The Sweete in the album's title is a play on words, referring to both Gentry's appearance (a pretty girl in the South might be called a "sweete") and the album's suite structure.

 The cover art is evocative of the music on the record.
 It features a double exposure of a black and white close up of Gentry's face superimposed over a color photo of a shack on Gentry's grandparent's farm where she grew up.